 As one of the most photographed landmarks in North America and the USA, the Hollywood Sign is usually top of many people’s bucket lists when visiting Los Angeles.

 You can spot the sign adorning Mt Lee in Griffith Park from different locations, but to snap the best photo, you should head to either Canyon Lake Drive or Griffith Park.

 The sign was placed on the mountain in 1923 and originally read ‘Hollywoodland,’ although ‘land’ was removed in 1949 after the area changed its name.

 It was first erected to help promote real estate in Hollywood, but it was decided that the sign could stay after it became a symbol of Golden-age Hollywood.

-The Hollywood Walk of Fame on Hollywood Boulevard is one of the most iconic attractions in California.
+The Hollywood Walk of Fame on Hollywood Boulevard is one of the most iconic landmarks in Los Angeles.
 A series of stars with celebrity names inside line the street, ranging from glamorous actors to great sports stars, including Muhammed Ali.

 Generally, to get a star on the Walk of Fame, a celebrity must have had high levels of fame for at least five years and have been involved with something charitable.

 Located next to the Walt Disney Concert Hall, The Broad in Los Angeles is a vibrant art space that showcases some of the most exciting works.
 The museum is named after the philanthropists Eli and Edythe Broad, who paid the $140 million that it took to complete the building.

 Work from John Ahearn, John Baldessari, and Cy Twombly are on display here, along with hundreds of other names.
 The Broad also hosts several rotating exhibitions, so make sure to catch one while you are there.

 One of the most popular landmarks in California and a shopping-lovers paradise, Rodeo Drive is a street in Beverly Hills filled with luxury designer brands.